Joshoa/showstv/README.md

 </p>

 # ShowsTv
-> App to search and list Tv series using the TVmaze API in Swift.
-You can also save your favorites shows.
+> App to search and list Tv series save your favorites shows and find people releated to them.

+> The TVmaze API and the Swift program language were used to build this application.

 > The app uses UIKit and Storyboards to layout building.